 This tyre is designed to fit the needs of a broader range of off-road riders.
 Traction is actually surprisingly good across a wide range of terrain even though they come with rounded off (rather than sharp-edged) knobs.
 Particularly the front has genuinely good grip.

 - Onroad performance: Surprisingly well ✓✓✓

-The tyres can be safely driven on tarmac and produce very low noise.
-But especially on high powered enduro bikes like the 690 you have to be careful on the gas as a bit to much will lead immediately to a nicely controllable power slide.
+The tyres can be safely driven on tarmac and produce very low noise in the beginning.
+After 300 kms especially the front tire starts screaming.
+On high powered enduro bikes like the 690 you have to be careful on the gas as a bit to much will lead immediately to a nicely controllable power slide.

 - Durability: sure ✓✓✓

 Knob height: 13/14mm.
 They wear noticeable slower than competition enduro tyres and don’t throw knobs.
 See my wear pattern after 1200 kms of paved/unpaved roads.
 Tyre can be used bi-directional.

 Due to the Trackers’ stiffer carcass construction, you can get away with less pressure in the Tracker before it starts rolling on the rim and squirming around.
 But this comes at the price of being a little tougher to lever onto your rims.

 I have chosen this tire mainly for trail riding, with some tarmac in between the off-road sections.
 Therefore it was important for me to have a road legal tire.
 Given the low wear together with a cheap price it makes this tire very attractive.
 Also the performance experienced so far is excellent.
 You will not get the performance of a competition tyre, but this will not compromise my trail riding as for instance it would with a 60/40 dual sport tyre.